Cadify/Cadify-User-Manual/docs/cadify/menu_elements/toolsMenu.md

 Adds a new Cadify control element to the project. **Disabled if no product is open.**

-### Control Hierarchy Resolver
+### The Resolver

-The Control Hierarchy Resolver (CHR) is the Cadify function that organizes calculation order inside configuration workbooks.
-After changes in logic or parameters, CHR evaluates dependencies between formulas and inputs, then regenerates the correct sequence.
+The Resolver is the Cadify function that organizes calculation order inside configuration workbooks.
+After changes in logic or parameters, it evaluates dependencies between formulas and inputs, then regenerates the correct sequence.
 This prevents circular references and ensures consistent updates.
-In this section, the manual explains how CHR operates, where it is applied, and the procedures for using it effectively.
+In this section, the manual explains how this tool operates, where it is applied, and the procedures for using it effectively.

 #### Functional Description

-The Control Hierarchy Resolver (CHR) is responsible for defining and maintaining the correct calculation sequence in Cadify configuration workbooks.
-When logic or parameters change, CHR systematically reviews dependencies between formulas and inputs, ensuring that each step is processed in the right order.
+The Resolver is responsible for defining and maintaining the correct calculation sequence in Cadify configuration workbooks.
+When logic or parameters change, it systematically reviews dependencies between formulas and inputs, ensuring that each step is processed in the right order.

 <div class="grid" style="display:flex; align-items:flex-start; gap:12px; flex-wrap:nowrap;">
   <div class="col-4" style="flex:0 0 65%; max-width:65%; box-sizing:border-box; padding-right:12px;">